promerma/zeoran/README.md

 ## Structure of generate.input
 The generate.input file needs to have a particular structure.
 Please, note that he number of parameters and their order cannot be changed.
-This strcture is as follows:
+This strcture depends has a fixed part, and a part that depends on the algorithm we aim to use (chains/clusters/merw/random), since they require different parameters.
+Next, we specify the format of the input file in each case:

+#### chains:

 	Zeolite (MFI/MOR/FAU/RHO/MEL/TON/new)
 	Algorithm (chains/clusters/merw/random)
 	Name_of_output_directory
 	Number_of_structures_to_be_generated
-	Extra_parameters

-The amount and type of Extra_parameters depend on the algorithm we are using (chains/clusters/merw/random).
-In each case, these parameters are:

-#### chains:

 	Number_of_chains
 	Number_of_substitutions_in_first_chain
 	Number_of_substitutions_in_second_chain